Aicent-Stack/manifesto/rfcs/RFC-003-RPKI-IMMUNITY.md

 ---

-## 8. GUI XU INTEGRATION: THE NUCLEAR OPTION
+## 8. GUIXU INTEGRATION: THE NUCLEAR OPTION

-The ultimate purpose of RPKI-COM is to serve as the trigger for **RFC-015 GUI XU (Logic Evaporation)**.
+The ultimate purpose of RPKI-COM is to serve as the trigger for **RFC-015 GUIXU (Logic Evaporation)**.

 ### 8.1 Severity 4 Execution
 When the Anomaly Sentinel (RFC-003-B) registers a **Severity 4 (Critical)** pathogen—such as an unauthorized attempt to clone the Nitro-Engine machine code—the pipeline bypasses all software interrupts: